Brand Storytelling / Baraka x Spurlock

 wpfc 2020 1e

-Scenes from the Global Closing Session of the awesome and inspiring World Press Freedom Conference 2020, co-hosted by UNESCO and the Netherlands Ministry of Foreign Affairs.
+[The Hague] Scenes from the inspiring Global Closing Session of World Press Freedom Conference 2020, co-hosted by UNESCO and the Netherlands Ministry of Foreign Affairs.
+Freedom of expression and the safety of journalists were primary topics.

 wpfc 2020 2